Review of the Flex Spending Account/Limited Purpose Flex Spending Account New Hire Enrollment Process in HRS

 - Home Address

 - Mobile Phone Number

-- If the employee would like to update their TASC profile, they may do so when their information has been transmitted to TASC and an account has been created.
+- If the employee would like to update their ConnectYourCare profile, they may do so when their information has been transmitted to ConnectYourCare and an account has been created.

-- Note: In HRS, the annual election will be divided by the number of remaining pay periods in the calendar year to determine a pay period deduction.
-For 9-month employees, be sure to override and divide the annual election over the remaining pay periods in the calendar year.
-This assumes they are returning in the fall.
-(Note: FSA deductions are not taken in the summer months.)
+- Contribution per pay period: Divide the number of remaining pay periods in the calendar year to determine a pay period deduction.
+(For 9-month employees, be sure to put in an override in HRS and divide the annual election over the remaining pay periods in the calendar year.
+This assumes they are returning in the fall.)

 4. Verify that the employee has signed and dated the application.